 As an investor, you must look out for mutual fund schemes that have zero or minimal entry and exit load.

-For equity funds, Long Term Capital Gains (holding period of 12 months and above) are taxed at 10% over and above the exemption limit of 1 Lakh.
+For equity funds, Long Term Capital Gains (holding period of 12 months and above) are taxed at 10% over and above the exemption limit of Rs 1 Lakh.

 Short Term Capital Gains (holding period of less than 12 months) are taxed at 15%.

 For Debt funds, indexation benefit is available for capital gains realized.

-In the case of regular Mutual Funds, the concerned Asset Management Company (AMC) pays commission to the brokerage firm for increasing their clientele.
+In the case of regular Mutual Funds, the concerned Asset Management Company (AMC) pays a commission to the brokerage firm for increasing their clientele.
 This reduces the principal amount of investment, thereby reducing total returns generated.